Basic Pull Requests

 Newly opened PR with proposed changes - main page shows the Title, description, list of commits, and merge options

-• Commit the changes to a new branch
+• Commit it to a new branch.

-• Create the PR
+• Create the PR.

 Interact with a PR